CiscoDevNet/AppD-Cloud-Kickstart/workshops/aws/eks-monitoring-lab/lab-exercise-01.md

 The Launch Pad EC2 instance is used to execute all the steps needed for the configuration and management of the Kubernetes (AWS EKS) cluster.
 It comes pre-installed with utilities like AWS CLI, kubectl, eksctl, etc.

 In this exercise you will use the **AWS Management Console** to locate your Lab EC2 instance that will be used to clone two GitHub repositories and configure the EKS cluster in the next lab exercise.

-This EC2 instance will be referenced in the lab steps as the 'Launch Pad EC2'.
+This EC2 instance will be referenced in the lab steps as the **Launch Pad EC2**.

-Your Launch Pad EC2 is based on an existing AMI image named **LPAD-CentOS77-AMI** located in the AWS region that you are working in.
+For your information only, the Launch Pad EC2 is based on a pre-built AMI image named **LPAD-CentOS77-AMI** located in the AWS region that you are working in.

 <br>